jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

 ## Single-user notebook server

+The **single-user notebook server** is the same thing you get by running `jupyter notebook` or `jupyter lab` from the command line - the actual Jupyter user interface for a single person.

-The role of the spawner is to start the **single-user notebook server** - basically, running the command `jupyter notebook`.
+The role of the spawner is to start this server - basically, running the command `jupyter notebook`.
 Actually it doesn't run that, it runs `jupyterhub-singleuser` which first communicates with the hub to say "I'm alive" before running a completely normal Jupyter server.
 The single-user server can be